Escape & Evasion Active Escapers inc. Wild Camp & Andorra I 5 days JUN I JULY I AUG I SEPTfrom

 - Tonight we are in dormitory’s

-- An early start takes us away from Refuge Rhule trekking over the border into Andorra via fontargente to Soldeu.
+- An early start takes us away from Refuge Rhule trekking over the border into Andorra via port de Fontargente to Soldeu.
+With groups with younger members we may just reach the etangs de Fontargente and descend or camp there before descending.

-Morning transfer (1.5 hours) from La Massana or Soldeu back to Tarascon-sur-Ariège, and say our farewells.
+Morning transfer (1.5 hours) from Soldeu back to Tarascon-sur-Ariège, or Ax les Thermes and say our farewells.

 Our first night will be spent in Chez Arran Apartments.
 There are different size apartments available, all with access to wifi and pool (May-Oct)